shoogle/AppImageSpec/draft.md

 * **MAY** be an ELF binary or an interpreted script
 * If it is an ELF binary, it **SHOULD** have as few runtime dependencies as possible
 * If it is an interpreted script, it **SHOULD** be written in a language in which an interpreter can be assumed to be available on every [target system]
-* **MUST** work even when stored in a filesystem path that contains blanks
-* **SHOULD** pass any arguments passed to it to the [payload application] either directly or indirectly (i.e., by invoking other helper binaries or scripts which, in turn, launch the [payload application]) if it is not explicitly deemed useful otherwise
-* **SHOULD** pass any environment variables passed to it to the [payload application] either directly or indirectly (i.e., by invoking other helper binaries or scripts which, in turn, launch the [payload application]) if it is not explicitly deemed useful otherwise
+* **SHOULD** pass any arguments and environment variables passed to it to the [payload application] either directly or indirectly (i.e., by invoking other helper binaries or scripts which, in turn, launch the [payload application]) if it is not explicitly deemed useful otherwise
 * **MAY** `cd` to a directory inside the [AppImage] at runtime before executing the [payload application], commonly `./usr/`

 #### The [payload application]: